 Vitality Holistic Medicine

 Kansas City, MO 64114

 Phone: (917) 855-1579

-Janet Lee received her first professional doctorate in acupuncture and Chinese medicine (DACM) from Pacific College of Oriental Medicine in San Diego.
-She is a licensed acupuncturist (L.Ac.) in both California and Missouri and a diplomate of Oriental medicine (Dipl.
+Janet Lee received her doctorate in acupuncture and Chinese medicine (DACM) from Pacific College of Oriental Medicine in San Diego.
+She is a licensed acupuncturist (L.Ac.) in California, Missouri and Kansas and a diplomate of Oriental medicine (Dipl.
 OM).
-Janet is a Fellow of the American Board of Oriental Reproductive Medicine, one of only two practitioners in Kansas City, Missouri, who has earned this distinction and the only one in Kansas to have it, meaning she has completed extensive specialized training in women’s health and infertility.
+Janet is a Fellow of the American Board of Oriental Reproductive Medicine, the only practitioner in Kansas City to have earned this distinction and one of only two in KS, meaning she has completed extensive specialized training in women’s health and infertility.
 She has also dedicated hundreds of additional hours to the study of sports medicine and corrective exercise.
 In 2013, she also completed a training program at Chengdu University of Traditional Chinese Medicine in Chengdu, China, with rotations in oncology, neurology, cardiology and andrology.